 Strategically grow value added exports.
 We will continue to focus on international opportunities and we plan to further diversify our international markets to complement our US chicken operations and capitalize on attractive export markets.
 According to the USDA, the export of US chicken products increased at a average annual growth rate of 3.6% from 2000 through 2010.
 We believe US chicken exports will continue to grow as worldwide demand increases for high-grade, low-cost meat protein sources.
 Historically, we targeted international markets to generate additional demand for our dark chicken meat, which is a natural by-product of our US operations given our concentration on prepared foods products and the US customers' general preference for white chicken meat.
 As part of this initiative, we created a significant international distribution network into several markets, including Mexico, which we now utilize not only for dark chicken meat distribution, but also for various higher-margin prepared foods and other poultry products.
 We employ both a direct international sales force and export brokers.
-Our key international markets such as Africa, the Middle East and Asia.
+Our key international markets include CIS, the Far East and Mexico.
+Our relationship with our majority owner, JBS USA, has improved our access to markets such as Africa, the Middle East and Asia.
 We believe substantial opportunities exist to expand our sales to these markets by capitalizing on direct international distribution channels supplemented by our existing export broker relationships.
 Our export sales accounted for approximately 13.0% of our US chicken sales in 2011 with year over year growth of 40.1%.

 Valued partner with our key customers.
 We are the second-largest producer of chicken products in the world.
-We have developed and acquired complementary markets, distributor relationships and geographic locations, establishing relationships with broad-line national distributors and retailers which have enabled us to expand our customer base and provide nationwide distribution capabilities for all of our product lines.
+We have developed and acquired complementary markets, distributor relationships and geographic locations, establishing relationships with broadline national distributors and retailers which have enabled us to expand our customer base and provide nationwide distribution capabilities for all of our product lines.
 As a result, we believe we are one of only two US chicken producers that can supply the growing demand for a broad range of price competitive standard and specialized products with well-known brand names on a nationwide basis from a single-source supplier.
 By having the best in class quality management systems, we plan to further grow our industry position and continue being a valued partner with our key customers.